thma/LtuPatternFactory/README.md

 There is an interesting paper available elaborating on the monadic nature of Unix pipes: http://okmij.org/ftp/Computation/monadic-shell.html.

-Here is the definition of the Monad typeclass in Haskell:
+Here is the definition of the Monad type class in Haskell:
 ```Haskell
 class Applicative m => Monad m where
     -- | Sequentially compose two actions, passing any value produced